-I am looking for enthusiastic and dependable volunteers to contribute to a field study investigating the acoustic transmission of Song Sparrow vocalizations.
+I am looking for enthusiastic and dependable volunteers to contribute to a research study investigating the acoustic transmission of Song Sparrow vocalizations.
 We'll be mist-netting and banding birds to monitor local populations and nests throughout the breeding season, as well as mapping territories, collecting sound recordings, and documenting behavioral data based on song playback experiments in the field.
-Additionally, there will be a lab component of the project in which we'll bring adult males into the lab to take high quality sound and video recordings, along with possible neurophysiological recordings of brain activity, before returning the birds to the field.
-We'll be measuring and quantifying sound degradation using bioacoustic analysis of song recordings in the lab as well.
-There may be opportunities for assisting with data processing after the field season, if interested.
-I am looking for people with a strong interest in biological field research and bird behavioral ecology.
+Additionally, there will be a lab component of the project in which we'll bring young nestling birds into the lab to track song development over time.
+We'll be measuring and quantifying sound degradation using bioacoustic analysis of song recordings in the lab as well, so there will be some computer work.
+I am looking for people with a strong interest in biological research and bird behavioral ecology.
 You must be organized, reliable, flexible, and detail-oriented with comfort and competence both working independently and as part of a team.
-This is fieldwork - we will be outside in the summer heat and the summer mosquitos!
+Much of this will be fieldwork - we will be outside in the summer heat and the summer mosquitos!
 You must be willing to get up and out the door before dawn regularly.
+Access to a car is ideal - if you do not have access to a car, you must be able to get to the UMass Amherst campus by 5am (before bus service begins).
 Expected commitment 2-3 days per week.
 Exact times & dates negotiable.